 (a) General.
-Under no condition of failure of registered terminal equipment or registered protective circuitry, or of equipment connected thereto, which can be conceived to occur in the handling, operation or repair of such equipment or circuitry, shall the open circuit voltage on telephone connections exceed 70 volts peak for more than one second, except for voltages for network control signaling and supervision, which, in any case, should be consistent with standards employed by the telephone companies.
+Under no condition of failure of registered terminal equipment or registered protective circuitry that can be conceived to occur in the handling, operation or repair of such equipment or circuitry, shall the open circuit voltage on telephone connections exceed 70 volts peak after one second, except for voltages for network control signalling, alerting and supervision.